-Did you know that broken fluorescent & HID lamps are considered hazardous waste?
-Where the same lamps unbroken are considered Non Hazardous waste?
+Did you know that broken fluorescent, High Intensity Discharge (HID), Mercury Vapor (MV) & High Pressure Sodium (HPS) lamps are considered hazardous waste?
+If the same lamps unbroken will be considered Non Hazardous waste?
+This is important for labeling when stored and for DOT manifesting.

 Well, they are hazardous and need to be managed in such a way that complies with state environmental laws.
 If fluorescent lamps are not properly disposed, mercury can contaminate buildings, landfills, lakes, animals, fish, birds, humans, crops and rivers.
 Although the amount of mercury in each fluorescent lamp is small, it is always important to avoid breaking fluorescent lamps, and that the unbroken lamps be delivered to a hazardous waste handler.
 Never EVER place fluorescent lamps in trash compactors or incinerators, since this will release the mercury and contaminate the surrounding area.
 Liquid mercury will not burn, but instead becomes a vapor when heated.
 It eventually cools and condenses back to a liquid form, spreading the contamination to larger areas.